 This report was developed for public informational and educational purposes.
 This study states that revenue in the clean energy sector worldwide could total $1.9 trillion from 2012 to 2018.
 To strengthen America’s global competitiveness in this growing economic sector, the report outlines policy recommendations, including investments in energy research and development, extension of key manufacturing […]

 The Environmental Association for Universities and Colleges (EAUC)

 A not-for-profit charity with a membership of over 300 universities and colleges, supporting sustainability within the UK tertiary education sector.
 On this website you will find helpful information and resources with a lens on the UK system.

 Successful implementation of your family diet program, much like the successful implementation of your campus green existing building program, will require careful coordination with the right people at the right time.
-With that in mind, the USGBC recently released a new workbook called “Establishing a Culture of Performance on Your Campus,” which utilizes the LEED for […]
+With that in mind, the USGBC 2013 workbook, “Establishing a Culture of Performance on Your Campus,” utilizes the LEED for Existing Buildings: Operations Maintenance […]

 A portal with a range of users in mind, including policy makers, energy analysts, and the general public, who want to locate and compare state energy data and rankings and customize their own maps and charts, using an assortment of interactive tools.

 The Department of Energy and its collaborators held a live Webcast on “The Energy 101 Course Framework.”
 The presentation, webcast and resources are available at this webpage.
 The Energy 101 framework is part of the Energy 101 initiative, a DOE-led effort to support the creation of a peer reviewed, multidisciplinary, undergraduate level, energy fundamentals course […]